Toxocious/Shinkiro/README.md

 Shinkiro's Lib-Core library contains more generalized features for any Shinkiro application.
 > Read more about the core library [here](./Projects/Lib-Core/README.md)

-### Lib-Input
+### Lib-Platform
-Shinkiro's Lib-Input library is not currently functional.
+Shinkiro's Lib-Platform library handles window creation and user input.
-> Read more about the input library [here](./Projects/Lib-Input/README.md)
+> Read more about the platform library [here](./Projects/Lib-Platform/README.md)

 ### Lib-Renderer
 Shinkiro's Lib-Renderer library is not currently functional.